-Since RITS is owned and operated by the Bank, effective oversight is assured by separation of the Bank's operational and oversight functions, as well as by transparent self-assessments against international standards.
-This report has been produced by the Bank's Payments Policy Department drawing on information provided by its Payments Settlements Department, which is the functional area responsible for operating RITS.
-It has been endorsed by the Payments System Board of the Bank.
+RITS is owned and operated by the Bank.
+The Bank seeks to ensure effective oversight of RITS by separating the Bank's operational and oversight functions, as well as by transparent Assessments against international standards.
+This report has been produced by the Bank's Payments Policy Department, which is the functional area responsible for oversight of the payments system, drawing on information provided by the Bank's Payments Settlements Department, which is the functional area responsible for operating RITS (see Section A.1 for further background on the governance and oversight of RITS).
+It has been endorsed by the Payments System Board.